forthrightla/joshwrightlac/projects/makerspace-case-study.md

 ### My role

-I was lead **Product**, **UX** and **Visual Designer** throughout the life cycle of the product, collaborating with a variety of stakeholders on everything from the art direction of promotional materials to interfacing directly with the CEO in a weekly **strategy** meeting.
+I was lead **Product**, **UX** and **Visual Designer** throughout the life cycle of the product, collaborating with a variety of stakeholders on everything from the art direction of promotional materials to interfacing **directly with the CEO** in a weekly strategy meeting.

-Using **Agile methodology**, I worked closely with the developers, producing high-level strategy and artifacts that included **wireframes**, **high-fidelity comps** and **CSS/HTML prototypes**.
+Using **Lean methodology**, I worked hand-in-hand with the developers, producing high-level strategy and artifacts that included **wireframes**, **high-fidelity comps** and **interactive prototypes**.
 We often collaborated via "pair design" sessions over video chat, iterating in real-time on the implementation of my designs.
 In the final stages of the product, I worked with our Product Manager on overall **strategy**, leading to our final and most successful pivot: Spaces.

 ### Press